deepakg202/Intragram/README.md

 # IntraGram
 ---
 ##### This is a simple blogging site especially made to share resources in a local network.
+It can also be modified to work without storing any files in its own server.

-##### Works well without javascript except few things like the Markdown Editor, chats, bootstrap.js dependent ui etc.
+##### Works well without javascript except few things like the Markdown Editor, chats.
 ======
 ---
 #### It consists or should consist :